Why You Shouldn’t Wait to Upgrade Your SAP GRC System

 Earlier this year I was responsible for the implementation of Access Control 12.0 for a construction company.
 During this deployment, we identified several limitations on how SuccessFactors stores and displays user and access data, as there is no true consolidation of User, Group, Role and permissions.

 With SAP Access Control 12.0 we established a connection to SuccessFactors, and Winterhawk developed a custom report to consolidate employee central data.
 This new report is being used as part of frequent User Access Reviews, as well as providing assurance to both internal and external audit that the access assignments within SuccessFactors are under control.

-4) Futureproofing – whether you already have S/4HANA or you’ll be considering a move later, upgrading to version 12.0 now avoids a scramble to bring your GRC solutions up to compatibility.
+4) Futureproofing – whether you already have S/4HANA or you’ll be considering a move later, upgrade to version 12.0 now to avoid a scramble to bring your SAP GRC solutions up to compatibility.